carpentries-lab/metagenomics-workshop/index.md

 and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.

-**Please note that workshop materials for working with Metagenomics data are in “beta” development.
-These lessons are available for review and informal teaching experiences but are not yet part of The Carpentries’ official lesson offerings.**

 Interested in teaching these materials?
 We have an [Slack channel](https://join.slack.com/t/metagenomicslesson/shared_invite/zt-pjaldgg7-BQVHxLTAqxlklkaH881xbA) were we will be happy to help you!